Affiliate links on Android Authority may earn us a commission. Learn more.

 Depending on the age of your Apple Watch, there may not be much else you can do.
 We’ve seen plenty of users online face this issue with older Apple Watch models.
 Repairs may cost more than the device itself.

 In this case, it might be time for an upgrade.
-Apple launched the Series 8 alongside the cheaper Apple Watch SE (2022) and the range-topping Apple Watch Ultra.
+Apple launched the Series 9 alongside the Apple Watch Ultra 2 in 2023.
 However, consider getting an older model if you don’t need the new features spread across these new devices.
-The Apple Watch Series 6 and Series 7 remain excellent smartwatches in their own right.

 Check your warranty